KarlSoftware/finn-favorites-loader/README.md

-# Finn Favorites Loader
+# Finn Favorites Loader - Chrome Extension

+## Description
-**Chrome Extension:** Enables lazy loading for Finn.no favorites page to avoid their useless pagination.
+A simple extension that enables lazy loading for Finn.no favorites page to avoid their useless pagination.

-# Installation
+## Installation

 * Open Chrome
 * Go to `chrome://extensions`